yildab/bookshelf.yilda.ca/content/posts/2021books.md

 ---
-title: "2021: Year in Books (So Far)"
+title: "2021: Year in Books"
 date: 2021-05-26T15:20:46-04:00
 draft: false
 ---

-An ongoing list of novels I've read this year.
+An ongoing list of novels I've read in 2021.

 1. **Crime and Punishment**, Fyodor Dostoyevsky. ★ ★ ★ ★